 A number of people have been credited with the invention of false eyelashes including D. W. Griffith (1916), George Westmore (1917), Max Factor (1919) and Karl ‘Charles’ Nessler (1921).
 However, we have to look back a lot earlier than this to discover their origins.

 The first method of adding false eyelashes was also the most drastic.
-The widely reported Parisian beauty technique of sewing hair into the eyelid was carried out without anesthetics and despite claims to the contrary would have been very unpleasant.
+The widely reported Parisian beauty technique of sewing hair into the eyelid was carried out without anaesthetics – or with cocaine to numb the pain – and, despite claims to the contrary, would have been very unpleasant.

 Truly the inventions this nineteenth century has brought forth are wonderful, but surely one of the most marvellous is this:—The Parisians have found out how to make false eyelashes.
 I do not speak of the vulgar and well-known trick of darkening the rim round the eye with all kinds of dirty compositions, or the more artistic plan of doing so inside the lid.
 No, they actually draw a fine needle, threaded with dark hair, through the skin of the eyelid, forming long loops, and, after the process is over (I am told it is a painless one), a splendid dark fringe veils the coquette’s eyes.